Cnnctr/onikakushi/README.md

     - Unavoidable, since the voices aren't their own thing.

 - Tips:
-  - Missing voices for Keichii's Mom in Tip 20 (At the Seventh Mart)
+  - Missing voices for Keiichi's Mom in Tip 20 (At the Seventh Mart)
   - Missing voices for lines 1472 to 1524 in Omake_1 (All-cast wrap up scene)

 Credits: